myrefugeweb/website/README.md

 ## Deployment

+### GitHub Pages

+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

+1. **Push to GitHub**: Follow the instructions in `docs/GITHUB_PAGES_SETUP.md` to authenticate and push your code
+2. **Enable GitHub Pages**: Go to repository Settings → Pages → Source: GitHub Actions
+3. **Add Secrets**: Add `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` as repository secrets
+4. **Deploy**: The workflow will automatically build and deploy on every push to `main`

+Your site will be available at: `https://myrefugeweb.github.io/website/`

+See `docs/GITHUB_PAGES_SETUP.md` for detailed setup instructions.

+### Other Platforms

-This project can be deployed to GitHub Pages or any static hosting service.
+This project can also be deployed to any static hosting service (Netlify, Vercel, etc.).
 The frontend is static, while the backend functionality is handled by Supabase.

 ## License